 Relationship to Other Laws

-Housing Act covers service animal provisions for residential housing situations and the Air Carrier Access Act covers service animal provisions for airline travel.
-The definition of a service animal under each of these laws is different than the definition under the ADA.
+Housing Act covers service animal provisions for residential housing situations, and the Air Carrier Access Act covers service animal provisions for airline travel.
+The definition of a service animal under each of these laws is different from the definition under the ADA.

 Content was developed by the Mid-Atlantic ADA Center, and is based on professional consensus of ADA experts and the ADA National Network.

-© Copyright 2012 ADA National Network.
+© Copyright 2017 ADA National Network.
 All Rights Reserved.